 Sleeping like in a five star hotel, flying over the deserts, mountains, and oceans is a high valued traveler's privilege.
 We like the pressure and hygrometry control in the Dreamliner: making the atmosphere in the cabin refreshing and pleasant for a sweet night.
 No aircraft can beat it.

+The full flatbed is one of the comfiest ever enjoyed in the sky.
+BE Aerospace did a great job for Oman Air.
 It takes seven hours and five minutes to fly the 3470 miles between CDG and MCT.
 Two hours before reaching our destination, the stewardess woke us softly with a hot towel for breakfast.
 We skipped the “Creamy Scrambled Egg with Coriander and Gruyere Cheese”, and preferred refreshing and light “Fresh Fruits and Yoghurt” option, with compote and toasted oats, plus some pieces of crispy French bakery.

 We landed softly, right on time 6:40 am (+ 1 day) at Muscat.
 We disembarked in priority.
 Surprisingly there are still no aircrafts stands equipped with jet-bridges in this aging yet well-organized airport.
 A minibus awaited for us, and it took less than ten minutes in total to get to the immigration area.
 We noted that, contrary to many airlines from the Middle East, Oman Air and the airport employ local staff.
 Omanese are smiling and warm, and our first impression from the airport was excellent.
 Note that it is quite far from the city center (32 kilometers), and that airport shuttle or taxi should rather be booked in advance to avoid being overcharged by rogue taxis at arrival.